 The behavioral effects of AV-101 assessed in a Good Laboratory Practice ("GLP") Irwin test in rats show it to have no adverse effect on the CNS following single oral administration at doses up to 2,000 mg/kg.
 Although AV-101 inhibited the human ether à-go-go-related gene ("hERG") current in a dose-dependent manner (median concentration that causes 50% inhibition for the inhibitory effect [IC50] of 70.5 μM), its active metabolite, 7-Cl-KYNA, showed no inhibitory effect on the hERG channel current.
-Electrocardiograms ("ECGs") recorded during in vivo dog toxicology studies showed no AV-101-related adverse cardiovascular effects.
-Furthermore, in a pivotal GLP dog 14-day toxicology study, no treatment-related effects on ECGs, including QT interval and QTc, at dose levels up to 120 mg/kg/d.
-No evidence of any treatment-related adverse effects on the respiratory system has been noted with AV-101.
+Electrocardiograms ("ECGS") recorded during in vivo dog toxicology studies showed no AV-101-related adverse effects.
+Furthermore, in a pivotal GLP dog 14-day toxicology studies contrast and the reatment-related effects on the respiratory system has been noted with AV-101.

-Oral administration of AV-101 to Sprague-Dawley rats and mice was shown to result in rapid absorption of AV-101 (rats: time to maximum plasma concentration [Tmax], approximately 0.25 to 0.5 hours), adequate bioavailability (rats: approximately 39% to 94%), and plasma elimination half-life (rats: t1/2 approximately 1 to 3 hours).
-Furthermore, in rats 7-Cl-KYNA was detected in the plasma and reached the maximum plasma concentration ("Cmax") approximately 0.25 to 0.5 hours after oral administration, suggesting a rapid conversion of AV-101 to 7-Cl-KYNA.
+Oral administration of AV-101 to Sprague-Dawley rats and mice was shown to result in rapid absorption of AV-101 (rats: time to maximum plasma concentration [Tmax], approximately 0.25 to 0.5 hours), adequate bioavailability (rats: approximately 39% to 94%), and plasma elimination half-life (rats: t{1/2} approximately 1 to 3 hours).
+Furthermore, in rats 7-CI-KYNA was detected in the plasma and reached the maximum plasma concentration ("Cmax") approximately 0.25 to 0.5 hours after oral administration, suggesting a rapid conversion of AV-101 to 7-CI-KYNA.
 Pharmacokinetic analyses were conducted in many of the toxicology studies in rats, dogs, and monkeys.
 These analyses showed that the AV-101-related clinical signs observed in dogs (versus monkeys) were associated with a similar, and at some does a significantly higher, exposure.
 Furthermore, although AUC and Cmax values increased non-proportionately with dose level in dogs, AUC values only marginally increased with dose in monkeys, with little change in Cmax values.

 Low levels of potential metabolites of AV-101 were detected following in vitro incubations with hepatocytes from the mouse, rat, dog, monkey, and humans, indicating little concern with liver metabolism issues.
-No appreciable conversion of AV-101 to D-4-Cl-KYN during these hepatocyte incubations was noted.
+No appreciable conversion of AV-101 to D-4-CI-KYN during these hepatocyte incubations was noted.
 Results from cytochrome P-450 ("CYP") inhibition and induction studies showed that AV-101 was not a potent inhibitor or inducer of the human CYP isoforms evaluated.

 Single-dose studies in rats and monkeys did not show clear evidence of toxicity at maximal doses of 2,000 mg/kg.
-In dogs, consistent with the expected drug mechanism of action, oral administration of AV-101 resulted in CNS-related clinical signs, including decreased activity, abnormal gait/stance, ataxia, and prostration at the maximum tolerated dose.
+In dogs, consistent with the expected drug mechanism of action, oral administration of AV-101 resulted in CNSrelated clinical signs, including decreased activity, abnormal gait/stance, ataxia, and prostration at the maximum tolerated dose.